techascent/tech.ml/topics/xgboost_metrics.md

 Metrics will help us see if the model itself is overtraining.
-When you setup xgboost options with one or more `watch` datasets, it will dump out the metrics generated during training to a map of the same name under the [:model-data :metrics]:
+When you setup xgboost options with one or more `watch` datasets, it will dump out the metrics generated during training to a map of the same name under the [:model-data :metrics]
+path:

 ```clojure
 user> (def model (ml/train (:train-ds train-test-split)